×

 The tests to diagnose hepatic encephalopathy are:

-With the help of the blood tests, your doctor will also check blood levels of ammonia, sodium and potassium.
-If an individual consumes too much of these three substances, it could impair his regular liver functioning.
+With the help of the blood tests, your doctor will also check blood levels of ammonia, sodium, and potassium.
+If an individual consumes too much of these three substances, it could impair their regular liver functioning.

 A CT scan or an MRI will check for any bleeding or abnormalities in the head and brain.